AmandaCameron/cc-veek/lib-agui/docs/lib-agui.md

   * agui-textbox -- Multi-line auto-wrapping textbox widget, showing plaintext stuff.
   * agui-label -- Shows a single-line bit of text, ellipsising it if nessary.
   * agui-search -- A search bar widget, a combonation of a agui-input and an agui-list
+  * agui-progress-bar -- Progress bar!
+Takes a 0-1 number and shows a percentage!

 Notes for Users
 ===============